appsaeed/wp-cron-job/README.md

 2. Clone the forked repository to your local machine.
 3. Make your changes and commit them.
 4. Create a pull request on the original GitHub repository.
-### Additional Notes

-* WP-CLI commands for cron management are now part of WP-CLI itself.
-Use `wp help cron` for more information.
-* Only users with the `manage_options` capability can manage cron events and schedules.
-* Only users with the `edit_files` capability can manage PHP cron events.